Terms of Service

 Scheduling Appointments

-All appointments must be scheduled in advance through the practice’s official Client Portal.
-Clients will receive a confirmation of their appointment details, including the date, time, and any necessary preparations, via email or phone.
+All appointments must be scheduled in advance.
+Clients will receive a confirmation of their appointment details, including the date, time, and any necessary preparations, via email and automated text reminders.

 Arrival Procedure